Clinton News: Donald Trump Continues To Slam Hillary Clinton In Wake Of James Comey Investigation

 Democratic candidate Hillary Clinton is still making news months after Elections 2016, and Donald Trump is helping her.
 Donald Trump has been on a Twitter rampage of late, to continue to slam Hillary Clinton for her loss, a loss she attributed to a letter FBI Director James Comey took to Congress, that in the end revealed no wrong doing by Hillary Clinton.
 The Hillary Clinton camp has said that move by Comey depressed voters, and have called the Comey letter a key part in her loss of Elections 2016.

-Now, with an investigation underway into James Comey’s actions, Donald Trump has taken to Twitter in an attempt to suggest Hillary Clinton’s loss has nothing to do with James Comey, and everything to do with her lack of campaigning reports BBC News.
+Now, with an investigation underway into James Comey’s actions, Donald Trump has taken to Twitter in an attempt to suggest Hillary Clinton’s loss has nothing to do with James Comey, and everything to do with her lack of campaigning reported BBC News.

 Last week, news broke that the Justice Department was opening an investigation into FBI Director James Comey, for “certain actions” taken during the campaign reports BBC News.
 Department of Justice (DoJ) Inspector General Michael Horowitz said he was opening the investigation to look into actions taken by both the FBI and the DoJ during the election.